neumino/neumino.github.io/movies.md

+### Once Upon a Time in Hollywood
+*Released on 2019-07-25, vote average 7.6*

+A faded television actor and his stunt double strive to achieve fame and success in the film industry during the final years of Hollywood&#39;s Golden Age in 1969 Los Angeles.

+<iframe id="player"
+	type="text/html"
+	width="819"
+	height="460"
+  src="//www.youtube.com/embed/Scf8nIJCvs4?enablejsapi=1&origin=http://blog.justonepixel.com"
+  frameborder="0"
+  allowfullscreen></iframe>

+### Otherhood
+*Released on 2019-08-02, vote average 6.2*

+Three suburban moms travel to New York City to visit their sons.

+<iframe id="player"
+	type="text/html"
+	width="819"
+	height="460"
+  src="//www.youtube.com/embed/q2b8MKsUloc?enablejsapi=1&origin=http://blog.justonepixel.com"
+  frameborder="0"
+  allowfullscreen></iframe>

+### The Angry Birds Movie 2
+*Released on 2019-08-02, vote average 6.5*

+The flightless birds and scheming green pigs take their beef to the next level.

+<iframe id="player"
+	type="text/html"
+	width="819"
+	height="460"
+  src="//www.youtube.com/embed/egDqXpwKwnk?enablejsapi=1&origin=http://blog.justonepixel.com"
+  frameborder="0"
+  allowfullscreen></iframe>

 ### The Divine Fury
 *Released on 2019-07-31, vote average 1*

 Yong-hu, a world champion martial artist who believes in no God, only himself, suddenly develops stigmata on his palms.
-Visiting a church in hopes of healing the stigmata, he ends up saving Father AHN, who falls into danger while performing an exorcism.
+Visiting a church in hopes of healing the stigmata, he ends up saving Father Ahn, who falls into danger while performing an exorcism.
 In this way he learns of the power of the stigmata.
 As time passes Yong-hu accepts his new calling and begins saving people who are possessed by demons, but then he must prepare for a final confrontation with the evil Jisin, who ensnares people with the power of the devil.

 <iframe id="player"
 	type="text/html"